 1917: The slaughter in France continues

-Sergeant Major Henry Frederick Basford of 19 Cuyler Crescent, Port Elizabeth was the son of John Basford & the husband of Edith Mary Basford
+Sergeant Major Henry Frederick Basford of 19 Cuyler Crescent, Port Elizabeth was the son of John Basford and the husband of Edith Mary Basford.

 Basford was an enthusiastic volunteer and joined the local Regiment, Prince Alfred’s Guards in which he held the rank of Company Sergeant Major.
 He proved to be a smart and popular non-commissioned officer, and fought with the Regiment during the Boer and during the German South West African campaign.

 Basford was instinctively a soldier to whom family ties, though dear, promptly were superseded when there was a call to arms.
 Thus, the Great War found him amongst the ardent spirits in the South African Infantry, and though a middle-aged man, he lacked nothing of the energy and efficiency of his younger days.

 Basford had already survived many hot encounters unscathed, but, as with not a few men in the Great War, held a premonition of impending death

 He was killed in action on the 12th April 1917 in the improvised and disastrous attack of the 9th (Scottish) Division on the German positions in the East of Fampoux.
 The 1st SAI lost 2 officers and 203 men.
 He now lies in Grave II.B.4.

 2nd Lt Raphael Tardugno was, like his father, a talented instrumental musician being proficient on several wind and stringed instruments.
 Ray – Raphael’s nickname – before the war was at the time resident in Cape Town where he joined the Naval Volunteers Cadet Corps.

 In 1915, he proceeded to England to join the fight against the Germans.
 En route by ship, he found that his friend, 2nd Lieutenant Harold P. Almon, was also on the same ship.